evanarlian/kaggle-aimo2/README.md

 * use temp 1.0 (default) because it will speed up a lot, need to check if the speed up worth not using lower temp.
 * deepseek r1 series offical recommendation: https://github.com/deepseek-ai/DeepSeek-R1?tab=readme-ov-file#usage-recommendations
 * Qwen math PRM is not useful for steps inside deepseek's think token, there are no meaningful differences between wrong score and correct score, everything will be scored high.
+* PRM does not work well in my case, putting the steps after </ think> token to PRM